 - Fresh thyme to garnish

-Put on the lid, lock it and set to manual high pressure for 7 minutes.
-It’ll take about 10-15 minutes to reach pressure, then it will start counting down from After the 7 minutes is up, do a Natural Release (it may take 20-30 minutes depending on your Instant Pot).
+- Put on the lid, lock it and set to manual high pressure for 7 minutes.
+It’ll take about 10-15 minutes to reach pressure, then it will start counting down.
+After the 7 minutes is up, do a Quick Release, which means move the valve to venting to release the steam.
+When all the steam is gone, open the instant pot.